 \section{Introduction}

-Quantum contextuality (see, e.\,g.~\cite{bcgkl} for a recent comprehensive review) is an important property of quantum mechanics saying that measurements of quantum observables cannot be regarded as revealing certain pre-existing values; slightly rephrased, the result of a measurement depends of the context to which it is associated to.
-One of the simplest proofs of contextuality of quantum mechanics is the so-called Mermin-Peres square~\cite{mermin,peres}, which demonstrates that already in the Hilbert space of two qubits it is not possible to consistently assign certain pre-existing values to all observables.
-Another well-known (observable-based) contextuality proof is furnished by a Mermin pentagram~\cite{mermin} living in the three-qubit Hilbert space.
-It is interesting to realize that both a Mermin-Peres square and a Mermin pentagram are related to distinguished subgeometries of the symplectic polar spaces $\mathcal{W}(2N-1,2)$ associated with corresponding generalized $N$-qubit Pauli groups; the former being isomorphic to a geometric hyperplane of $\mathcal{W}(3,2)$~\cite{spph}, the latter living in a doily-related pentad of Fano planes of $\mathcal{W}(5,2)$~\cite{ls,saniga}.
-These two and several other (e.\,g.~\cite{psh,sl}) geometrical observations have recently prompted us~\cite{DHGMS22} to have a more systematic look at such geometrically-backed quantum contextual configurations (i.e. sets of contexts) of $\mathcal{W}(2N-1,2)$ for some small values of $N$.
-This paper can be regarded as an organic continuation of~\cite{DHGMS22} where with substantially improved algorithms and a more efficient code we are able to address contextuality issues not only for all the types of geometric hyperplanes, but also for a great number of subspaces of varying dimensions found in multi-qubit symplectic spaces of rank up to seven.
+Quantum contextuality (see, e.\,g.,~\cite{bcgkl} for a recent comprehensive review) is an important property of quantum mechanics saying that measurements of quantum observables cannot be regarded as revealing certain preexisting values; slightly rephrased, the result of a measurement depends on the context to which it is associated with.
+One of the simplest proofs of contextuality of quantum mechanics is the so-called Mermin--Peres square~\cite[]{mermin,peres}, which demonstrates that already in the Hilbert space of two qubits it is not possible to consistently assign certain preexisting values to all observables.
+Another well-known (observable-based) contextuality proof is furnished by a Mermin pentagram~\cite[]{mermin} living in the three-qubit Hilbert space.
+It is interesting to realize that both the Mermin--Peres square and the Mermin pentagram are related to distinguished subgeometries of the symplectic polar spaces $\mathcal{W}(2N-1,2)$ associated with corresponding generalized $N$-qubit Pauli groups: the former being isomorphic to a geometric hyperplane of $\mathcal{W}(3,2)$~\cite[]{spph} and the latter living in a doily-related pentad of Fano planes of $\mathcal{W}(5,2)$~\cite[]{ls,saniga}.
+These two and several other (e.\,g.,~\cite{psh,sl}) geometrical observations have recently prompted us~\cite[]{DHGMS22} to have a more systematic look at such geometrically backed quantum contextual configurations (i.e., sets of contexts) of $\mathcal{W}(2N-1,2)$ for some small values of $N$.
+This paper can be regarded as an organic continuation of~\cite{DHGMS22} with substantially improved algorithms and a more efficient code to address contextuality issues not only for all the types of geometric hyperplanes, but also for a great number of subspaces of varying dimensions found in multi-qubit symplectic spaces of rank up to 7.